scheng20/sharing-schedule-generator/README.md

-# sharing-schedule-generator
+# Sharing Shedule Generator
-A marketing tool designed to help effectively share your event with different groups.
+A marketing tool designed to help you effectively share your event with different groups.